thejessewinton/jessewinton.works/src/content/tailwind.md

 description: 'NYC based full-stack engineer, specializing in creating exceptional UI & UX with modern frameworks'
 ---

-Hello Tailwind Labs team!
+Hello Adam and the Tailwind Labs team!
 My name is Jesse Winton, and in case you skipped the [homepage](https://jessewinton.works), I'm a Design Engineer based in New York City.
 I specialize in building exceptional user experiences with modern frameworks, and I'm diehard for Typescript and Tailwind.

+I'm reaching out because I'm excited about the work that Tailwind Labs is doing, and I think that my experience would make me a great fit for the team.
+I'm a thoughtful, decisive design engineer, with a particular focus on solving complex problems with simple, readable, scalable code, and designing delightful, accessible user experiences on the web.
+I was first introduced to Tailwind in it's very early days, although I didn't end up using it in production until 2022; since then, every project that I've scaffolded uses Tailwind, and as far as I'm concerned there is no better CSS solution available.
+I think I'm the right person to build the tools to communicate that to other developers.

 ## About Me